mrksrus/All-In-One-PWA/README.md

 A minimal, modular, self-hosted personal data platform that runs entirely on your own server.

+!!!
+WARNING !!!

+This Code was 100% AI generated!

+I have 0 coding and web-development experience, and even less security experience.

+App may be complete security failure and I would not even know it.
+Im just testing things and seeing how they look.

+And soon I'll replace Microsoft.

+!!!
+WARNING !!!
 ## 🎯 Core Principles

 - **100% Self-Hosted** - No cloud services, no external dependencies